-YSDADA established a temporary shelter for displaced domestic animals at the Fairgrounds in Yuba City as a result of the activation order from the Yuba County Office of Emergency Services.
+YSDADA established a temporary shelter for displaced domestic animals at the Fairgrounds in Yuba City as a result of the activation order from the Yuba County Office of Emergency Services in October, 2017.
 Volunteers processed 78 dogs initially in Expo Hall, later in the Beef Barn, as well as 105 livestock at the Fairgrounds Livestock Area.
 92 horses went to the Sutter County Sheriff’s Posse Arena, and FieldHaven Feline Center sheltered 39 cats and other small animals in Flower Hall .
 The animals were cared for until other alternatives for their care became available.
 We made sure that the animals in our shelters were correctly reunited with their owners.
 The response of the community was overwhelming.
 Over a hundred people showed up to volunteer.
 Local businesses were generous with needed equipment and supplies, often showing up before we had the chance to call them and make a request.
 Community members brought three tons of dry dog food and all the other supplies a cat or dog might need: leashes, collars, bowls, bedding, kitty litter, and toys.
 People and businesses also brought hay, shavings, and livestock feed.
 Our colleagues at North Valley Animal Disaster Group in Butte County sent 60 large crates for our use.

 Meet Mary Hill

 Earlier this year, residents of Oroville were given just an hour to leave their homes and to evacuate the rapidly rising flood-control releases from the Oroville Dam.
 The news covered evacuation orders, Red Cross shelters being set up, and other community emergency action plans.
 But, what you may not have heard about was the livestock and pets that were impacted by the disaster.